 MSC Licensing is not shipped with Simufact Additive.
 It is available as separate download in the MSC Solution Download Center (SDC) where you have downloaded Simufact Additive.
 MSC Licensing is not installed by the Simufact Additive installer but has to be installed separately.
 For this please follow the instructions shipped with MSC Licensing.
-It is recommended to activate "Edit the advanced properties" during the installation and to remember the port number and host name of the license server shown.
+You need to remember the port number and host name of the license server shown respectively configured during the installation of MSC Licensing.